 Hearts on Their Door

 I like this idea, although I like to think of it as giving your child compliments or making them aware of some of the great things about themselves instead of "reasons" why you love your child.
 I mean, I get where they're going with it.
 Valentine's Day---Love.
 But, I always tell my son I love him no matter what.
 Even when he doesn't behave or makes a mistake, I am still going to love him.
 So I feel like calling these cute hearts "reasons" to love your own child is a little contradictory to that message.
-Maybe things you love ABOUT your child?
-I don't know.
+Maybe things you love ABOUT your child?.
 Maybe I'm overthinking it.
 But either way, I'm going to pose these as simple, cute complimentary hearts instead.

 Special Breakfast/ Lunch/ Or Dinner

 I'll admit something right now.
 I don't normally cook breakfast for my family.
 Both my husband and my son are obsessed with cereal.
 So that's usually what they have.
 But on holidays like Christmas, Easter, and, yes, Valentine's Day, I cook a "real" breakfast.
-It's usually something not super healthy like French toast, pancakes, or cinnamon rolls, but it is something special my family enjoys.
+It's usually something not super healthy like French toast, pancakes, or cinnamon rolls, but it is something special that my family enjoys.
 And it signifies a special occasion.
 You can do this with any meal you don't normally go all out for on the daily.
 And it doesn't have to be super elaborate or expensive.
 I mean I literally cook up some bacon and eggs or pop some cinnamon rolls in the oven and that's all it takes.

 Make Cookies WITH Them

 You don't have to make them from scratch.
 You can even buy the ones that are already cut-out into cute shapes.
 (Pillsbury knows what's up, guys.)
 But frosting and decorating cookies with your kids is a great way to not only allow them to participate in the holiday fun, but for them to also see how special it is to have someone make something for them.
 For them to see the time and effort you put into making (decorating) a cookie for them.
-As they get older, they'll see the time and effort you put into gathering and setting up the supplies so they can have fun decorating cookies.
+As they get older, they'll see the time and effort you put into gathering and setting up the supplies so that they can have fun decorating cookies.